GeorgStag/the_firefighter/README.md

 Assessment needs:

 Q1: Have wildfires become more or less frequent over time?
-In the Second tab "Fire Occurancies per Time" there is plot for the fires per year.
+In the Second tab "Fire Occurencies per Time", there is plot for the fires per year.
 There are also results for testing the stationarity of the time series.
-The user can check through the test's p-value if the time series is sationary, or else if the fires are ascending or descnding through years, and if this is a case can confirm it visually in the plot above.
+The user can check through the test's p-value if the time series is stationary, or else if the fires are ascending or descending through years, and if this is a case can confirm it visually in the plot above.
 The plot can be can be saved through right click and the test results can be copied-pasted.
 The plot and test appear for any state and for any time gap between 1992-2015.
 The available state codes appear in the last tab "State Codes".

 Q2: What counties are the most and least fire-prone?
-In the Third tab "Counties prone to fire"
+In the Third tab "Counties prone to fire", the user can print the most or least prone counties to fire in specific time gaps.
+The results are called through the respective token files.
+The tokens are calculated through the amount of fires per county in specific time gaps.

-Q3: Given the size, location and date, can you predict the cause of a wildfire? nb:0.37971 ada:0.35832 random:0.32783 log:0.23 perceptron:0.108279
+Q3: Given the size, location and date, can you predict the cause of a wildfire?
+In the Third tab "Fire Cause Prediction", the cause of fire is predicted given data.
+The output is the causes sorted based on the probability of happening.
+For the estimation of probability the AdaBoost algorithm is used from Sci-Kit library.
+The input is rescaled appropriately to raise the algorithm's adaptability to the data.

+Different algorithms' scores, tested for Q3:
+- Categorical Naive Bayes:  0.37971
+- AdaBoost:                 0.35832
+- Random Decision Forest:   0.32783
+- Logistic Regression:      0.23012
+- Perceptron:               0.10828
+Despite Categorical Naive Bayes having the highest score, it is quite unstable, failing often to predict for non observed cases, so AdaBoost was finally chosen.

+Futre work:
+- Give more plotting and cross-plotting options
+- Add testing and algorithm choices
+- The prediction to happen through model selection and more insight to the data.
+- More utilities in County ordering or model predictions given time gap and other information